sandyjmacdonald/sandyjmacdonald.github.io/_posts/2021-12-28-analysing-home-environmental-data-with-influxdb-and-r.md

 ```

 This will install the libraries we need to query the InfluxDB database, analyse
-data, and then plot it.
+the data, and then plot it.
 The tidyverse library is a collection of a bunch of
 great libraries, including dplyr for manipulating tabular data and ggplot for
 making amazing looking plots. xts and zoo are libraries for working with time
 series data, influxdbr is the library for connecting with InfluxDB databases,